The Localism Act 2011 replaced the power of well-being with the General Power of Competence.

 Once the council has decided that it meets the conditions, it retains the ability to use the general power until the annual meeting of the council in the next ordinary election year.
 At that point the council must again decide that it meets the conditions, to be able to start any new activity relying on the general power.
 If it does not meet the conditions, it can complete activity which it has begun in the exercise of the general power, but not start anything new.

-The County Training Partnership will be providing training for clerks on the new power when the regulations have been passed.
-There is no requirement for councillors to be trained, although, of course, they may well need to understand how the power is intended to work.
+WALC provide training for clerks on the General Power of competence within the Clerks Toolkit Programme.
+There is no legal requirement for councillors to be trained, although, of course, they may well need to understand how the power is intended to work.

 Further information can be found in the members area